Scotland’s Oldest Bridges.

-The following is a list bridges which may have parts that are older than we think.
-The main structures may be seventeenth or eighteenth century in style, but there is often no clear historical confirmation of this.
-What is confirmed, however, is that there was a bridged crossing at that location on Pont or Blaeu.
-In some instances we may have to reconsider the dating.
+The following is a list of very old bridges which may have parts that are older than we think.
+The main structures appear to be seventeenth or eighteenth-century in style, but there is often no clear historical confirmation of this.
+What is confirmed, however, is that there was a bridged crossing at that location on the very old maps which suggests a 16th century existence.
+In some instances, we may have to reconsider the dating.
 These bridges are represented by maroon markers on the map.
-In some cases a red marker could have been used.
+In some cases, a red marker could have been used.
 There are 34 examples in alphabetical order, best seen individually on the catalogue map by looking for the coordinates.

 Abbeytown Bridge, Airth.
 289649,686537 Panel records ’rebuilt by the shire 1726’ and looks largely 18th century.
 However, there is a record of repairs in 1629.
 Pont (1600) Blaeu(1640).

 Ardoch Bridge, Perthshire.
 283791,709911.
 A packhorse bridge which appears to be older than the 1742 military bridge that was built alongside.
 Tradition has it that is was built in 1420.

 Aberfoyle Bridge, Stirlingshire.
 252016,700924.
 Appears to be 18thcentury and known to be extensively repaired in 1761.
 Blaeu's Atlas(1640).